boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 Wow!
 Almost a 50% reduction in the time to run.
 Pretty clearly that guess about moving to tighter loops worked.
 If you have a look at the original flame graph you can see that the `CountStats` method which ideally should be calling other methods has a large empty bar on its right side.
 This has shrunk with the above change.
 This suggests that even though this method should have been spending all its time processing state changes through methods `checkForMatchMultiOpen` `checkComplexity` `isWhitespace` `checkForMatchSingle` `checkForMatch` it was actually spending most of its time processing the loop.
 By breaking it into smaller tight loops it spends less time in this state, which speeds everything up.

-I was about to call it a day at this point when a colleague raised a very interesting PR which promised to improve performance even more.
+I was about to call it a day at this point when a colleague David https://github.com/dbaggerman raised a very interesting PR which promised to improve performance even more.
 He implemented something I should have considered a long time ago, bit-masks.

 Thats right bit-masks.
 How in the heck of all thats holy did I forget bit-masks.
 The only explanation I can come up with is that for day to day programming I have needed bit-masks exactly 0 times.
-My day job is usually writing web api's where the network is my biggest bottleneck.
-That said I still should have considered this.
+My day job is usually writing web API's where the network is my biggest bottleneck.
+That said I still should have considered this, and frankly I am a little ashamed that I did not.

+His use of bit-marks as a bloom filter was an especially neat application of them though.

 A few PR fixes later and boom another performance gain.
 It also allowed me to simplify the code considerably further.
 I swapped over all the checks that were working against the first byte for bit-marks, and suddenly one of the most expensive methods I added `shouldProcess` was optimized away.

 ![Flame Graph Start](/static/sloc-cloc-code-revisited/methods-refactor-bitmask.png)

-Another very nice thing my colleague raised was that there was contention for the number of goroutines launched when walking the file system https://github.com/boyter/scc/pull/31 and he graciously supplied a very nice nice patch which resolved the issue.
-It also had the nice benefit of reducing load on the goroutine scheduler which speed things up a little bit.
+Another very nice thing David raised was that there was contention for the number of go-routines launched when walking the file system https://github.com/boyter/scc/pull/31 and he graciously supplied a very nice nice patch which resolved the issue.
+It also had the nice benefit of reducing load on the go-routine scheduler which translated into some additional speed.

 ```
 * linux-4.19-rc1 on a 4 core c5.xlarge: